 - POV: This is a popular style of content where a user creates a video from the point of view of themselves, a character or a scenario.

 Quote from Beth: TikTok may seem like you’re diving into the unknown, but with a little bit of strategy and insights to guide you, you may find yourself with a whole new audience and a whole new bunch of customers.
 Our favourite thing about the platform is that it makes the most non-sexy brands, sexy.
 So, trust us when we say there is a place for you on TikTok, you just haven’t discovered it yet.

-If you’re looking for guidance on how you can use TikTok as a part of your social media strategy, get in touch, our team of experts are on hand to help you navigate the dance trends and hashtag challenges.
+If you’re looking for guidance on how you can use this exciting platform as a part of your social media strategy, you might be interested to know that we offer a complete range of TikTok marketing services.
+We're on hand to help you navigate the dance trends and hashtag challenges!